January 21, 2022

 • Form I-9 - U.S. employers must verify each new employee’s identity and right to work in the country via Form I-9.
 Failure to properly complete and store these forms can result in fines and penalties.

-• State payroll notifications - Some states require employers to notify state agencies via a specific form when an employee has been hired or terminated from employment.
+• State payroll notifications - Some states require employers to notify state agencies when an employee has been hired or terminated from employment.

 • Unemployment Compensation (UC) responses - After an employee leaves a company, the individual may file a UC claim in their state.
 If a claim is filed, the employer may have to respond or participate in a hearing.